By far one of the most common questions we get at Product Gym is how do I answer the salary question.

 First Round Phone Screen

-The objective during the first round phone screen is all about getting into the next round of interviews.
-No matter who is asking you this question or when they’re asking you this question, your objective is to always get to the next round of interviews until there’s no more interviews.
+The objective of the first round phone screen is all about getting into the next round of interviews.
+No matter who is asking you this question or when they’re asking you this question, your objective is to always get to the next round of interviews until there are no more interviews.

 After the Final Round Interview, it might do you some good to consider if this opportunity is the right one for you.
 There are many critical factors to consider due to everyone's unique situation.
 We encourage you to reach out to us for a second opinion.

-If you would like to learn more about how Product Gym helps their coaching clients obtain an additional $40-$50,000 on their annual salary please set some time to schedule a call here.
+If you would like to learn more about how Product Gym helps their coaching clients obtain an additional $40-$50,000 on their annual salary please set some time to Schedule a Call with us or join us at one of our upcoming Product Management Events.

 Comments will be approved before showing up.